 Even with all this going on, it was time for yet another reinvention… Giving in to a lifelong love affair with history, I decided to go back to school to pursue some long-postponed post-secondary education.
 After a move to Vancouver Island I switched gears and enrolled in a diploma program at Camosun College in Victoria.

 The Applied Communication Program would be my life until December of 2003, and during my work term I had an amazing opportunity to host four hours of live radio every weekday on the roots/world music station CKMO Village 900.
 This experience brought me into contact with most of the top-drawer touring acts on the Canadian scene that year as we invited them into the studio to play live.
-What an inspiration!
+Good times!
+I’ve put up some interview clips in the Vault for your listening enjoyment.

 Village 900 Master Control